Randmar-io/rampui/README.md

 ## Why
 1. Randmar.io uses consistent styling across all portals.
 2. DRY code across the Randmar.io.
-4. Modernize the style of Randmar.io.
+3. Modernize the style of Randmar.io.

-## Npm release
+## npm release
-How to release a new version of rampui:
+How to release a new version of rampui to npm:

 - Create a pull request into the main branch
 - Add the appropriate label to the pull request: